explosion/spaCy/website/docs/api/entityruler.md

 ## EntityRuler.remove {#remove tag="method"}

 Remove a pattern by its ID from the entity ruler.
-An `Error` is raised if ID does not exist.
+A `ValueError` is raised if ID does not exist.

 > #### Example
 >